furfreemi/periodic-analysis--yeast-cell-cycle/README.md

 # periodic-analysis--yeast-cell-cycle
 Summary:
 Web scraper that pulls analyses of periodicity of yeast cell expression levels throughout cell cycle: used to reorder scrambled time step data based on periodicity of possible datapoint permutations.
+Developed for a bioinformatics project.

 ---